dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Trusted Setup

-The initial creation event of a reference string that is carried forth by human parties.
+The initial event where a reference string for ZK-SNARKs is created by trusted parties.

 #### Trustless

-A network that enables a user to deal with others without relying on a counterparty’s trustworthiness.
+A network where users can interact without needing to trust the counterparty.

 #### Unspent Transaction Output (UTXO)